sjscott84/WeatherDemo/README.md

 You will need to get a free developer key from Weather Underground.
 Below is the link: https://www.wunderground.com/weather/api/

-Save this key as a string to state.key in both src/components/home.js and src/components/forecast.js.
+Save this key as a string to state.key in src/components/home.js.
 `constructor(){
       super();
       this.state = {